Pineal Gland Activation: How to Decalcify Your Third Eye and Awaken Consciousness

 Perhaps most famous is the use of haritaki for rectifying vata imbalances, which refer to various types of gastrointestinal or digestive distress, like gas, constipating, bloating, and a weak agni.

 Combining haritaki powder with ghee (clarified butter) is meant to soothe and balance out these problems.
-Raw sugar (the more organic and unprocessed, the better) is suitable for pacifying kapha problems, such as brain fog or some symptoms of cystic fibrosis.
+Raw sugar is suitable for pacifying kapha problems, such as brain fog and low energy.

 Finally, rock salt added to haritaki powder helps with pitta imbalances, which range from diarrhea to various types of inflammation.